hack4impact-calpoly/wilshire-hope-chest/docs/template-repo/repo-features.md

 If you ever want to change how ESLint is analyzing your code, you can change it in the [.eslintrc.js](/.eslintrc.js) file.

 If you want certain files to be ignored by the linter, you can specify them in the [.eslintignore](/.eslintignore) file.

+If you want to control the scope of files checked by the linter, you can modify the `"include"` section of [tsconfig.eslint.json](/tsconfig.eslint.json)

 For more info, visit the [ESLint Docs](https://eslint.org/docs/latest/user-guide/)